Pre- US Canal period (1884-1904)

 1957 – 1999 period

-With the creation of the MoH in 1969, the progress of the Elimination Programme became one of the national health authorities’ priorities.
+With the creation of the MoH in 1969, the progress of the Elimination Programme became one of the priorities of the national health authorities.
 However, the statistical data for that year were discouraging; malaria incidence raised to 5906 cases with 24 deaths .
-Moreover, the API reached 4.4 per thousand inhabitants, the highest since 1960 and the greatest magnitude observed to the present (Figure 2B, Additional files 1 and 2).
-Around 90% of the cases registered that year where from the provinces of Panamá, Colón and Darién (Figure 1).
+Moreover, the API reached 4.4 per thousand inhabitants, the highest since 1960 and the greatest magnitude observed to the present (Fig. 2B, Additional files 1 and 2).
+Around 90% of the cases registered that year where from the provinces of Panamá, Colón and Darién (Fig. 1).
 Field studies carried out in 1970 confirmed for the first-time clinical resistance of P. falciparum to chloroquine (CQ) in some locations from Panamá Province .
 Thus, CQ was replaced by sulfadimethoxine associated with pyrimethamine and used for radical treatment in those areas.
 In general, the period between 1957 - 1970 was marked by political disturbance and a consequently deterioration on the MEP.
-Thus, it was the period with greatest morbidity and mortality observed in the history of malaria in Panamá (Figure 2B).
+Thus, it was the period with greatest morbidity and mortality observed in the history of malaria in Panamá (Fig. 2B).

 Between 1971 and 1972 resistance of A. albimanus to DDT was detected in various regions of the country and was replaced by the carbamate Propoxur for IRS in areas where DDT resistance was verified [52,53].
-By 1972 the last report of P. malarie infection occurred , without additional cases reported to date.
-The following year (1973) international funding for the MEP concluded and thus the program started to be exclusively financed by national funds.
-Consequently, in that same year there were difficulties in materials supplies, deficiencies in supervision and in implementing control activities in remote areas ; a situation that promoted malaria epidemics in several regions of the country totaling 1,588 cases (Figure 2B).
-The most affected areas were in the eastern provinces: Darién and San Blas (now known as Comarca Guna Yala), near the Colombian border (Figure 1).
+By 1972, the last report of P. malariae infection occurred , with no further cases reported to date.
+The following year (1973) international funding for the MEP concluded and thus the programme started to be exclusively financed by national funds.
+Consequently, in that same year there were difficulties in materials supplies, deficiencies in supervision and in implementing control activities in remote areas ; a situation that promoted malaria epidemics in several regions of the country totaling 1,588 cases (Fig. 2B).
+The most affected areas were in the eastern provinces: Darién and San Blas (now known as Comarca Guna Yala), near the Colombian border (Fig. 1).

 2000 – 2019 period